Justin26l/VeryExpress/README.md

 3. use cli to initialize configuration file **vex.config.json** under your project root directory.
     `vex -init`

-2. create a empty directory name it as value of vex.config's "jsonSchemaDir", default **jsonSchema**.
+2. create a empty directory and name it as value of vex.config's "jsonSchemaDir", by default `jsonSchema`.
     `mkdir jsonSchema`.

-4. you can create your db collection/table now in directory **jsonSchema/** just created,
+4. you can create your db collection/table now in directory `./jsonSchema` just created,
     refer to [Define Json Schmea](./docs/vexJsonSchema.md),
     every changes require to regenerate app.